PoisotLab/ms_mangal_synthesis/manuscript.md

 template laid out by @White2019DevAut and @Yenni2019DevMod, it is feasible to update a series of canonical analyses any time the database grows, to produce a living, automated synthesis of ecological networks knowledge.
-To this end, the mangal database has been integrated with `EcologicalNetworks.jl` [@Poisot2019EcoJl], which allows the development of flexible network analysis pipelines.
+To this end, the Mangal database has been integrated with `EcologicalNetworks.jl` [@Poisot2019EcoJl], which allows the development of flexible network analysis pipelines.
 One immediate target would be to borrow the methodology from
 @Carlson2019WhaWou, and provide an estimate of the sampling effort required to